geotrev/omdomdom/README.md

 # 👾 OmDomDom

-OmDomDom renders HTML from strings, and can reconcile changes to those strings, updating nodes in-place. 🎉
+OmDomDom renders DOM strings to HTML.
+It can also reconcile changes to those strings.

+The bundle is very small at 2.4kb minified + gzipped.

 Issues and PRs welcome.